QuantEcon/lecture-python-intro/_sources/equalizing_difference.md

 $$

-## Tweaked Model: Workers and Entrepreneurs
+## Tweaked model: workers and entrepreneurs

-We can add a parameter and reinterpret variables to get a model of entrepreuneurs versus workers.
+We can add a parameter and reinterpret variables to get a model of entrepreneurs versus workers.

 We now let $h$ be  the present value of a "worker".